Adjust contrast

 The ‘objects’ of the charity

-The role of members
+The role of Full Members

-TAVIP is a membership organisation and there are currently 165 members.
+TAVIP is a membership organisation and there are currently 650 members.

-Members have ultimate control over the charity, because they make decisions relating to changing the charity’s constitution, appointing and removing trustees and determining whether a charity should be wound up.
+Full Members have ultimate control over the charity, because they make decisions relating to changing the charity’s constitution, appointing and removing trustees and determining whether a charity should be wound up.

-All members have the right to attend the Annual General Meeting (AGM), which normally takes place in November, and at least 15 members must be present for the meeting to be valid.
+Full Members have the right to attend the Annual General Meeting (AGM), which normally takes place in November, and at least 15 members must be present for the meeting to be valid.

 The business at each AGM includes a report by the Chair on the activities of the charity, consideration of the annual accounts, and the election/re-election of trustees.

-Members nominate and elect up to 9 trustees who are responsible for the day to day operation of the charity and decide on specific projects and priorities which fall within the objects of the organisation.
+Full Members nominate and elect up to 10 trustees who are responsible for the day to day operation of the charity and decide on specific projects and priorities which fall within the objects of the organisation.
 Trustees serve for an initial period of three years.
 The constitution states that at least two-thirds of Trustees should be visually impaired.

-Members also vote on any changes to the Memorandum and Articles of Association of the charity.
+Full Members also vote on any changes to the Memorandum and Articles of Association of the charity.

 Trustees elect from amongst themselves a chair, a treasurer and other roles as appropriate.